 Tri-County Community Action Agency administers the Low Income Energy Assistance Program.
 The telephone number is 401-351-2750.
 You should apply in the fall, September or October.
 For more information on emergency assistance call 401-268-1591.

-The Food Stamp Program is administered by the State of Rhode Island.
+SNAP benefits are administered by the State of Rhode Island.
 Their number is 855-697-4347 or view the DHS website.

 The North Kingstown Food Pantry serves anyone in Town with emergency food needs.
 They provide one week's worth of groceries and available supplies.
 Call the Pantry to set up an appointment (401-885-3663) at 445 School Street, North Kingstown, RI.
 They are open Monday - Friday 10:00 a.m. - 2:00 p.m., please bring a license/ID and a verification of a North Kingstown address.